 What are your work preferences?

-- People: Describe the type of people and work culture inspire you to bring your best to work?
+- People: What type of people and work culture inspire you to bring your best to work?

 - Pay: What are your financial obligations and, based on that, what is a pay range that will be acceptable to you in your next step?

 Next, use your responses to these questions as a guiding light: discern specific job opportunities that occur at the intersection of your key motivations and interests listed above.
 Can’t think of any yourself?
 Try plugging the keywords into LinkedIn’s Advanced Job Search to get some ideas and see how they feel when you try them on.

 Conduct online research and build a full list of all of the possibilities in line with your career direction, and then prioritize those you are most interested in exploring and pursuing further.

 And lastly, define one concrete, tangible step you could take to move towards the opportunit(ies) you’re most drawn to -- and then take it.

 Whether that means applying for a new position, taking on a volunteer opportunity, investigating your startup idea, or just identifying five people you’re going to interview about their career path or current position, what’s most important is that you take a step.

 Because a step towards an intersection of your values, passions and preferences is a step in the right direction.

 Movement in itself yields new learning, relationships, and inertia -- and movement in the right direction means it will be fulfilling along the way, and can only lead to greater and deeper fulfillment over time.